 - How might you make those challenges easier for yourself?

-- How could you talk to about your concerns and insights?
+- Who could you connect with to talk through your concerns and insights?

 But it’s hard to go against the grain…

-I know it’s not easy to speak up or go against the grain, but I suspect you have more choice in the matter than you might realize.
-Plus more people get it now.
+I know it’s not easy to speak up or go against the grain, and I don’t know your situation.
+I suspect you have more choice in the matter than you might realize.
+All these changes have maybe created some new openings.

 I think the pressure to go along is reducing already.
 We shall see.